 Founder of the Neal Davis Law Firm, Neal Davis is licensed in both state and federal courts and has successfully handled cases successfully in both for nearly 20 years.

-Whether your case belongs in state court or in federal court, you can contact Neal Davis today for a free legal review of your case.
+Whether your case belongs in state court or in federal court, you can contact Neal Davis today for a legal review of your case.

 Shared Federal & State Jurisdictions: The Problem of Double Jeopardy